Why study at ACU?

 ACU National offers you the opportunity to achieve your goals both personally and academically through the wide range of courses in our four faculties – Education, Health Sciences, Arts and Sciences, Theology and Philosophy.
 ACU National has an established reputation for quality and innovative teaching.
 We are a leader in the fields of education, nursing and exercise science and also offer excellent degree programs in accounting, business, social science, environmental science and visual arts.
 Our international students enjoy successful graduate outcomes, both in terms of their rates of employment and the salaries they earn.
 Many of our graduates find a job using their professional skills before they have graduated.

-We have six campuses in Australia, located in Brisbane (Queensland), North Sydney and Strathfield, (New South Wales), Canberra (ACT), Ballarat and Melbourne (Victoria).
+We have seven campuses in Australia, located in Brisbane (Queensland), North Sydney and Strathfield, (New South Wales), Canberra (ACT), Ballarat and Melbourne (Victoria), Adelaide (South Australia).
 Our students enjoy the benefits of small, safe, friendly campuses and small class sizes, and have direct access to highly qualified lecturers and quality student support services.

 Australian Catholic University commenced operations as a public university in 1991, following the amalgamation of four Catholic tertiary institutions with history dating back to the mid-1800s.
 Today we host more than 18,000 students, with 3,000 of these students coming from 72 different countries, and are renowned for the supportive environment we provide.
 ACU National can provide you with an education so you not only qualify for your dream career, but you qualify for life.